dcppc/2018-june-workshop/docs/index.md

 We need you to complete _two registration forms_.
 We apologize in advance for the duplication of effort, but it is necessary.

-1. [CollaborationFest EventBright Form](https://www.eventbrite.com/e/gccbosc-2018-registration-43175078823#tickets): _select the "free CollaborationFest: Core, Fri-Sat June 29-30" option_
+1. [CollaborationFest EventBright Form](https://www.eventbrite.com/e/gccbosc-2018-registration-43175078823#tickets): _Currently this is sold out!
+We are working to open re-open registration.
+Stay tuned.
+Once it opens up, select the "free CollaborationFest: Core, Fri-Sat June 29-30" option_
 1. [Official DCPPC Form](https://ti.to/dcppc/june-data-commons-workshop)

 ### Goals